21st Century Cures Act

-The Working Group conducted listening sessions and met with organizations and stakeholder to obtain their individual perspectives.
+The Working Group conducted listening sessions and met with organizations and stakeholders to obtain their individual perspectives.

 Listening Session: January 9, 2018

-Representatives from NIH OLAW, APHIS AC, and FDA held a public listening session at the Hyatt Regency Capitol Hill, Washington, DC, immediately following the Federal Demonstration Partnership (FDP) sessions on January 9th.
-Provided here are the introductory slides (PDF) and list of registered speakers with their written comments, if provided.
+Representatives from the NIH OLAW, USDA APHIS AC, and FDA held a public listening session at the Hyatt Regency Capitol Hill, Washington, DC, immediately following the Federal Demonstration Partnership (FDP) sessions on January 9th.
+Provided here are the introductory slides (PDF) and a list of registered speakers with their written comments if provided.